Advanced Industrial Integrated Technology (AIT)

 Introduction to Robotics

-Investigates underlying principles, applications and fundamentals of 6-axis robotics including manual manipulation, execution of existing robotic program file, modification of target parameters, and safety interlocks.
-Lecture/Lab: 1.0 credit (22.5 contact hours).
+Investigates underlying principles, applications, and fundamentals of 6-axis robotics including manual manipulation, execution of existing robotic program file, development of a robotic program, modification of target parameters, and safety interlocks.
+Lecture: 1 credit (15 contact hours); Laboratory: 1 credit (30 contact hours).

 Components: LAB: Laboratory, LEC: Lecture